Walking a Conscious Spiritual Path

 A spiritual path is often imagined as something elevated — a movement toward higher states, deeper insight, or expanded awareness.

-While these experiences can occur, the path itself is often much more simple, and at times, more ordinary.
+While these experiences can and do occur, the path itself is often much more simple, and at times, more ordinary, and the experiences more messy and less linear.

 It is found in how we live.